-The local authority cannot refuse to carry out an assessment, even if they think the person will have to pay for their own support and care.
-If the local authority does not pay towards the care and support, the information in the assessment can still be helpful.
-You can use it to discuss care and support needs with respite providers.
+If the trust does not meet the person's needs, the information in the assessment can still be helpful.
+It can be used to discuss care and support needs with respite providers you may choose to fund yourself.

-For more information on the care assessment process and how to prepare for it, see factsheet 418, Assessment for care and support in England.
+For more information on the assessment process and how to prepare for it, see factsheet NI418, Assessment for care and support in Northern Ireland.